DataIntellectTech/TorQ/README.md

 Then:

 `mkdocs serve -a YourIp:Port`

-Simply head to the address it gives you to check if your changes have worked.
+Head to the address it gives you to check if your changes have worked.
 More information about using mkdocs can be found [here](http://www.mkdocs.org/)

 ## Release Notes